 The other thing that I noticed after a while is that while it does a great job of overall support, for long-haul flights I found myself adjusting it more and more the longer I used it.
 I blame this on my heavy head and my freakishly long neck.
 While I did love the J-Pillow for shorter naps, the J-bit under my neck would compress down the longer I used it.
 I think it’s best suited to people with a more average head and a more normal neck, (if that makes any sense.)To read more reviews and check current pricing of the J-Pillow, click here.

-Well there you have it, my round-up of best travel pillows.
+Well there you have it, my round-up of best travel pillows for 2017.

 Whats your favourite?